 - This Greek lamb with lemony garlic potatoes is highly recommended if you’re looking to impress!

-- This Baked Greek chicken and potatoes has come to my rescue time after time.
-It’s so easy – not to mention delicious served with a big Greek salad.
+- This Baked Greek chicken and potatoes and this similar biftekia (Greek burgers) have come to my rescue time after time.
+They’re so easy – not to mention delicious served with a big Greek salad.

 - These Greek stuffed peppers and tomatoes (gemista) are pretty epic.
 You have to try them to find out why!